PacktPublishing/Node-Cookbook-3rd-Ed/05-Wielding-Web-Protocols/content.md

 ### Getting Ready

-Let's create a folder called `post-request`, create an `index.js` inside the folder and open it in our favorite text editor.
+Let's create a folder called `post-request`, then create an `index.js` inside the folder and open it in our favorite text editor.

 ### How to do it